nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[d/KEYDATE]…​` can be used as ` ` (i.e. 0 times), `d/Interview@2023-04-01`, `d/Interview@2023-04-01 d/OA@2023-05-02` etc.

-- Parameters can be in any order.<br>
+- Fields can be in any order.<br>
   e.g. if the command specifies `p/POSITION c/COMPANY`, `c/COMPANY p/POSITION` is also acceptable.

-- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken, excluding `status` command.<br>
+- If a field is expected only once in the command but you specified it multiple times, only the last occurrence of the field will be taken, excluding `status` command.<br>
   e.g. if you specify `c/Google c/Shopee`, only `c/Shopee` will be taken.

-- Extraneous parameters for commands that do not take in parameters (such as `exit`) will be ignored.<br>
+- Extraneous fields for commands that do not take in fields (such as `exit`) will be ignored.<br>
   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

 </div>